Jump to Section:

 Disease recurrence and survival are two critical measures of prognosis (how a patient will do after a cancer cancer A term used to describe diseases in which abnormal cells continually divide without normal regulation.
 Cancerous cells may invade surrounding tissues and may spread to other regions of the body via blood and the lymphatic system. diagnosis).
 Recurrence refers to whether the cancer ever comes back and “disease-specific survival”.
 The figures below show how MCC stage affects the chance of recurrence from MCC.

-A recurrence of the cancer can appear as a skin lesion lesion An area of abnormal tissue that may be either benign or malignant. , enlarged lymph nodes or via imaging studies that detect new tumors within the body.
+A recurrence of the cancer can appear on physical exam physical exam Process of evaluating the body through the use of observation or palpation (feeling with hands). as a skin lesion lesion An area of abnormal tissue that may be either benign or malignant. or enlarged lymph nodes.
+A recurrence can also appear as new tumors within the body detected by imaging studies.
 In most cases, a biopsy biopsy The removal of cells or tissue in order to determine the presence, characteristics, or extent of a disease by a pathologist usually using microscopic analysis. of a new lesion will be required to be certain if the lesion represents MCC or not.

 Recurrence-free survival is the chance that MCC has not recurred at a given time after diagnosis.
 Recurrence-free survival varies by stage stage Physicians determine the stage of cancer by performing physical exams and tests.
 Stages describe the extent of cancer within the body, especially whether the disease has spread (metastasized) from the primary site to other parts of the body. , as shown below, but about 80% of all MCC recurrences occur in the first two years after diagnosis.